Oh just the tastiest way to eat sprouts! Sautéed with garlic, herbs, bacon and a drizzle of maple syrup – perfect Christmas Dinner side dish.

 More Christmas Dinner Side Dish Ideas

-Christmas Dinner needs quite a few side dishes – try
+Christmas Dinner needs quite a few mores side dishes to go alongside your sprouts with bacon– try

 - Crisp roast potatoes